tudat-team/tudatpy/docs/tudatpy/source/dynamics/environment_setup/atmosphere.rst

 This module contains a set of factory functions for setting up the atmosphere models of celestial bodies in an environment.

+The main interfaces with Tudat is the :attr:`~tudatpy.dynamics.environment_setup.BodySettings.atmosphere_settings` attribute of the body settings, which defines settings for the atmosphere of a body.
+The functions in this submodule are used to create this settings objects.
+When creating a body (typically using the :func:`~tudatpy.dynamics.environment_setup.create_system_of_bodies` function), an object of type :class:`~tudatpy.dynamics.environment.AtmosphereModel` (or a derived class) is created and added to the associated :class:`~tudatpy.dynamics.environment.Body` object based on the settings object, which can be retrieved using the :attr:`~tudatpy.dynamics.environment.Body.atmosphere_model` attribute.

+The atmospheric properties of a body are used in a number of Tudat models, but the primary impact on a numerical propagation/estimation is through the impact of atmospheric density :math:`\rho`, which is used by the :func:`~tudatpy.dynamics.propagation_setup.acceleration.aerodynamic` acceleration model and :func:`~tudatpy.dynamics.propagation_setup.torque.aerodynamic` torque model.